CETG Programme for 2022

 A new talk by the talented Angie Hughes which focused on the way artists use pattern in their work, how to extract pattern from photos and designs, and how quilters and embroiderers extend design into fabric and stitch.
 Angie showed us some beautiful images and gave us many inspiring ideas to translate into stitched work.
 Read more here.

 'Bitesized' by Joanna O'Neill

 A talk about Journal Quilts: their origin and how they have spread, and Joanna's own JQs made for the Contemporary Quilt Group, for magazines, and for charity.
 Some are quiltlings and some embroideries, but all are definitely bite-sized!
-A slide show of over 150 journal quilts with the stories behind them.
+Read here about Joanna's journal quilts with the stories behind them.